Kowsalyasp/parentkarafmodule/sql readme.md

-    name = It refers to the column name. data-type = It refers to what type of column it is, and here we can use some specific data types. supported datatypes:
+    name = It refers to the column name. data-type = It refers to what type of column it is, and here we can use some specific data types.
+**supported datatypes:**
-              BIGINT: An instance of the long data type
-              INTEGER: An instance of the integer datatype.
+    `BIGINT`: An instance of the long data type `INTEGER`: An instance of the integer datatype.
-              SMALLINT: An instance of the short datatype.
+    `SMALLINT`: An instance of the short datatype.
-              KCHAR: An instance of the i18n datatype.
+    `KCHAR`: An instance of the i18n datatype.
-              SCHAR: An instance of the small character datatype.
+    `SCHAR`: An instance of the small character datatype.
-              BLOB: An instance of the byte data type.
+    `BLOB`: An instance of the byte data type.
-              CHAR: An instance of the character datatype.
+    `CHAR`: An instance of the character datatype.
-              TEXT: The variable-length character SQL text data type is called VARCHAR
-              STEXT: Sybase can store UTF-8 strings in CHAR/VARCHAR columns.
+    `TEXT`: The variable-length character SQL text data type is called VARCHAR `STEXT`: Sybase can store UTF-8 strings in CHAR/VARCHAR columns.
-              BOOLEAN: A boolean is an expression that evaluates to either true or false.
+    `BOOLEAN`: A boolean is an expression that evaluates to either true or false.

     nullable = Whether we want to allow null values for the specific column, we set nullable = true; otherwise, nullable = false. max-length = It refers to the maximum length that a column should be provided.